HEADWAY THAMES VALLEY

 A brain injury happens in seconds and the effects can last a lifetime.
 More than one million people a year in the UK attend hospital after a brain injury.
 Approximately 4000 people have some form of ABI in the Thames Valley each year, although many might have no long-term residual symptoms.
 Accidents do not discriminate.
 It could happen to you, a friend or a member of your family.
 There are many possible causes, including a fall, a road accident, sports injury, tumour, stroke, cardiac arrest, complications during operations and post viral infections such as meningitis.

-From our hub in Henley-on-Thames, three satellites, the outreach community enablement programme and the Living with Brain Injury Groups we provide services across the Thames Valley to more than 100 clients each week.
+We provide services across the Thames Valley to more than 100 clients each week.
 If you need help or advice, please contact us on telephone: 01491 411469.
 You can also follow us on Facebook and Twitter.

 Please take a few moments to view the other pages of our web site which we hope you will find helpful in understanding all aspects of acquired brain injury and how we can help.